Design Review Approvals

 The city's Historic Preservation Office (HPO) performs design review for exterior changes to properties listed on the Phoenix Historic Property Register to ensure changes are compatible with the historic character of the property and/or historic district.
 This includes properties listed on the Phoenix Historic Property Register (i.e. properties with "HP" or "HP-L" overlay zoning), either individually or located in a district.

 Design Review Process Overview

-A Certificate of Appropriateness or a Certificate of No Effect is required for all proposed building permit applications affecting the exterior of properties listed on the city's Historic Property Register, including infill construction and changes to non-historic properties located within historic districts.
+A Certificate of Appropriateness (COA) or a Certificate of No Effect (CNE) is required for all proposed building permit applications affecting the exterior of properties listed on the city's Historic Property Register, including infill construction and changes to non-historic properties located within historic districts.
 HPO staff will review your project to determine if it is eligible for a Certificate of No Effect or Certificate of Appropriateness.
 All projects are required to follow the city's Historic Preservation Philosophy and General Design Guidelines for Historic Properties to determine the project's potential effect on the historic character of the property and/or district.
 To provide applicants with technical assistance on proposed projects requiring building permits, HPO maintains walk-in hours from 12:30-5:00 p.m. each business day.
 Customers must sign in by 4:00 p.m. and may continue their business transaction through close of business at 5:00 p.m.
-If the property owner or his/her representative are unable to make it to the HPO walk-in hours, an appointment may be scheduled at another time by calling 602-261-8699.
+If the property owner or his/her representative is unable to make it in during the HPO walk-in hours, an appointment may be scheduled at another time by calling 602-261-8699.

 Certificate of No Effect